fgmacedo/python-statemachine/README.rst

 >>> traffic_light.slowdown()
 Traceback (most recent call last):
 ...
-TransitionNotAllowed: Can't slowdown when in Yellow.
+statemachine.exceptions.TransitionNotAllowed: Can't slowdown when in Yellow.

 You can also trigger events in an alternative way, calling the ``run(<transition.identificer>)`` method: